Perturbative confinement in thermal Yang-Mills theories induced by imaginary angular velocity

 We show the SU(3) potential height in the form of the contour plot in Fig.~\ref{fig:su3}.
-The light (dark) color indicates the region of larger (smaller) potential values.
-The left in Fig.~\ref{fig:su3} shows the potential profile at $\tiomega=0$.
-The minima are located at $(0,0)$ and its center symmetry images, which indicates the spontaneous broken of center symmetry.
-With increasing $\tiomega$, these minima depart from the conventional vacua as we observed in the SU(2) case in Fig.~\ref{fig:polyakov}.
-A crucial difference from the SU(2) case is, as shown in the middle of Fig.~\ref{fig:su3}, the center symmetric point $(4\pi/3,0)$ is pushed down and eventually at $\tiomega=\pi/2$ we see degeneracy between three shifted deconfined vacua and the center symmetric point.
+The lighter (darker) color indicates the region of larger (smaller) potential values.
+The left in Fig.~\ref{fig:su3} presents the potential profile at $\tiomega=0$.
+The minima are located at $(0,0)$ and its center symmetry images, which signifies the spontaneous breaking of center symmetry.
+With increasing $\tiomega$, these minima depart from the conventional vacua as we observed in the SU(2) case.
+A crucial difference of SU(3) from the SU(2) case is, as shown in the middle of Fig.~\ref{fig:su3}, the center symmetric point $(4\pi/3,0)$ is pushed down and eventually at $\tiomega=\pi/2$ we see degeneracy between three shifted deconfined vacua and the center symmetric point.
 The degeneracy indicates a first-order phase transition, and the center symmetric (confining) state is energetically favored for $\tiomega=\pi$ as shown in the right of Fig.~\ref{fig:su3}.
-We can also visualize this first-order nature again by plotting $\langle L\rangle$ as shown in Fig.~\ref{fig:polyakov}.
+We can also visualize this first-order nature by plotting $\langle L\rangle$ as shown in Fig.~\ref{fig:polyakov}.
 Clearly, we see a sudden jump of $\langle L\rangle$ at $\tiomega=\pi/2$.
-This difference between the phase transition order of SU(3) and that of SU(2) is consistent with the universality argument.
+This difference in the order of the phase transition between SU(3) and SU(2) is consistent with the universality class argument~\cite{Svetitsky:1982gs}.

 Our formulae hold for any semisimple Lie algebra.
-We can show that, for any simply connected compact group with a nontrivial center, Eq.~\eqref{eq:V_r=0} always favors center symmetric vacua at $\tiomega=\pi$.
-For example, SU($\Nc>3$) or Spin(5) also exhibits a first-order confinement phase transition at $\tiomega=\pi/2$.
+We can show that, for any simply-connected compact gauge group with a nontrivial center, Eq.~\eqref{eq:V_r=0} at $\tiomega=\pi$ always favors a center symmetric vacuum.
+For example, Spin(5) also exhibits a first-order confinement phase transition at $\tiomega=\pi/2$.
 A more interesting case is $G_2$ which has no center symmetry.
-Consistently, we observed no phase transition; the location of its potential minimum just continuously moves as a function of $\tiomega$.
+Consistently, we observed no phase transition; the location of its potential minimum just moves continuously as a function of $\tiomega$. \paragraph{Phase diagram and adiabatic continuity:} It is an intriguing question whether, on the $\tiomega$-$T$ plane, the perturbatively confined phase we found above is smoothly connected to the conventional confined phase.
+Although our loop calculations cannot constrain the low-$T$ physics, the Kugo-Ojima-Gribov-Zwanziger (KOGZ) mechanism~\cite{Gribov:1977wm,Kugo:1979gm,Zwanziger:1993dh} still allows us to grasp some hints {as follows.